21sagge/NotebookStore/README.md

 2. Navigate to the `NotebookStoreTestConsole` directory.
 3. Run `dotnet run` to start the application.

-## Features
+## Dependencies

-- Create new notebooks with different configurations.
-- Read existing notebooks from the database.
-- Delete notebooks from the database.
+This project uses several packages, including:

+-   `Microsoft.EntityFrameworkCore`
+-   `Microsoft.EntityFrameworkCore.Proxies`
+-   `Microsoft.EntityFrameworkCore.Design`
+-   `Microsoft.EntityFrameworkCore.Tools`
+-   `Microsoft.EntityFrameworkCore.Sqlite`

+These dependencies are automatically restored when you build the project.